 Main ingredients

 Spinach - I use frozen as it's just so much easier than fresh spinach in my opinion.
-Just make sure after you defrost it that ALL the excess liquid is squeezed out through a clean tea towel.
+Just make sure after you defrost it that all the excess liquid is squeezed out through a clean tea towel.

 Whole milk ricotta cheese - There is no substitution.
 It's actually fun to make your own ricotta too!